-Name of Plan Lead How do the goals of your Strategic Plan overlap with the Organization goals of each plan?
-Strategic Plan intended to integrate HUD and other funding sources developed through community-based approaches to Continuum of Salt Lake address homelessness based on the identified needs of Care County homeless individuals and families.
+Name of Plan Lead How do the goals of your Strategic Plan overlap with the goals of Organization each plan?
+Strategic Plan intended to integrate HUD and other funding sources developed through community-based approaches to address Continuum of Care Salt Lake County Salt Lake homelessness based on the identified needs of homeless individuals and County families.
 The Continuum of Care does not provide services for homelessness, it seeks to assist needy individuals through housing assistance.
-Created in 2004, updated in 2013, this plan highlights initiatives centered on using the Housing First Model to end chronic 10 Year Plan to homelessness.
-This plan places minimal restriction on persons to End Chronic State of Utah place them into safe housing.
-Housing goals include promoting Homelessness the construction of safe, decent and affordable homes for all income levels and to put specific emphasis on housing homeless persons.
-Growing SLC: A Salt Lake City's newly adopted housing master plan that focuses Five Year Salt Lake City on increasing the housing stock throughout the city and targets Jail Lake Olly strategies to provide more housing for households earning 0-40% Housing Plan AMI.

-Name of Plan Lead How do the goals of your Strategic Plan overlap with the Organization goals of each plan?
+Name of Plan Lead Organization How do the goals of your Strategic Plan overlap with the goals of each plan?
+10 Year Plan to End Chronic Homelessness State of Utah Created in 2004, updated in 2013, this plan highlights initiatives centered on using the Housing First Model to end chronic homelessness.
+This plan places minimal restriction on persons to place them into safe housing.
+Housing goals include promoting the construction of safe, decent and affordable homes for all income levels and to put specific emphasis on housing homeless persons.
+Growing SLC: A Five Year Housing Plan Salt Lake City Salt Lake City's newly adopted housing master plan that focuses on increasing the housing stock throughout the city and targets strategies to provide more housing for households earning 0-40% AMI.
 Affordable Housing Initiative Salt Lake City An ambitious housing initiative to address the City's housing gap, with a large focus on 0-40% AMI and providing affordable housing options to low income persons.
 Housing goals include increasing residential development, diversify existing housing stock, protect existing residential development and encourage mixed income/mixed use development.
 Zero: 2016 National Initiative A campaign designed to help a dedicated group of communities do whatever it takes to end chronic and veteran homelessness in the next two years.
 Housing goals include promoting the availability of housing types and services needed to address this special population.
 Master Plans Salt Lake City Salt Lake City's master plans provide vision and goals for future development in the City.
 The plans guide the development and use of land, as well as provide recommendations for particular places within the City.
 HAND utilized the City's master plans to align policies, goals and priorities.
 Citywide Housing Policy Salt Lake City In 2016, the Salt Lake City Council adopted a revised Salt Lake City Comprehensive Housing Policy, a set of policy statements to guide the rehabilitation and development of housing in Salt Lake City.
 Impact Fees Facilities Plan Salt Lake City The Impact Fees Facility Plan presents impact fees based on the City's demographic data and infrastructure costs, calculates the City's monetary participation, and outlines specific fee implementation recommendations.
 Funding Our Future Salt Lake City May, 2018, Salt Lake City Council passed a new initiative, Funding Our Future.
 This initiative is a .5% increase to City sales tax.
-During the 2018-2019 year, it is anticipated to provide \$3.9 million to support affordable housing efforts.
+During the 2019-2020 year, it is anticipated to provide \$5.1 million to support affordable housing efforts.